 Remember earlier about your hot car on a summer day?
 To solve that problem, you need to place a layer of protection between the headliner and roof of your car.
 Upgrading your headliner insulation is one of the best things you can do to increase comfort in your vehicle.

-Note that if you already installed our Damplifier sound deadener under the roof, then you already have some thermal protection.
+Note that if you already installed a Second Skin sound deadener on the car roof, you've already added some thermal protection.
 If no sound deadening is present or a cheap deadener was used, you may want to add more.

 Our Heat Wave Pro, the jute and denim material with foil on each side, works extremely well between the headliner and roof of a car.
 Besides having a very high thermal value, it also does a good job of absorbing sound.
 That’s a bonus, especially if your car has a great audio system.